Shot noise as a diagnostic in the $\nu=2/3$ fractional quantum Hall edge zoo: The noisy QPC plateau

-leading to $F_1=F_2\approx 0.31, F_c \approx -0.06$.
-For $\{ \nu,\nu_i \} = \{ 2/3(\text{R}),1(\text{R}) \}$ we find
+leading to $F_1=F_2\approx 0.23, F_c \approx -0.04$.
+For $\{ \nu,\nu_i \} = \{ 2/3(\text{r}),1(\text{r}) \}$ we find

-leading to $F_1=F_2\approx 0.45$ and $F_c \approx -0.1$.
-Similarly, for mixed and full thermal equilibration, we have diffusive heat transport in the outer segment and ballistic and antiballistic heat transports in the line and the upper segments of the QPC set up leading to length dependent CCC.
-For each choice of $\{ \nu,\nu_i \}$, we find
+leading to $F_1=F_2\approx 0.33$ and $F_c \approx -0.07$.
+In a similar manner, we have diffusive heat transport \cite{PhysRevB.101.075308} in the outer segment for hybrid and full thermal equilibration, leading to a length dependent CCC.
+For all the choices of $\{ \nu,\nu_i \}$, we find